Hold-Krykke-BA/DBD/Assignment2/README.md

 ### Task 4 - Map and Reduce
 Map and reduce is relevant because the HBase database uses MapReduce internally.
-Out of the box it comes with a default setup, but itcan be modified to your liking.
+Out of the box it comes with a default setup, but it can be modified to your liking.

 Example usages: http://hbase.apache.org/book.html#mapreduce.example